Pelican Chair 1940

 The sculptural chair fits seamlessly into most modern interior styles and works particularly well with the Pelican Table and its close relative, the Poet Sofa from 1941.

 The Pelican Chair is produced in two versions - with or without buttons.
-It is manufactured with a loose cushion and a hand sewn upholstery available in woolen fabric or leather.
-The legs are available in oak, walnut, teak and black stain.
+It is manufactured with a cushion and upholstered by hand in fabric or leather.
+The legs are available in oak, walnut and black painted.